sharetribe/flex-docs/src/docs/references/email-templates/index.md

 The editor also let's you to see a **preview** of the email before and let's you **send test emails** to your own email address.

+Three of the built-in email templates can be disabled via Console:

+- New message
+- Verify email address
+- User joined

 ## Editing transaction emails

 To understand how to change the transaction emails, see the